michaeljohns/lyrics-lab/notebooks/ss/ss-notebooks.md

 ### Notebooks:
 **GetGenres** acquires song metadata from 1970 to 2014 directly from wikipedia ala HW1.
 Produces "master_lyrics_with_all_years_genres.csv" a dataframe with metadata, column for each genre with true or false, and joined on song_key with the lyrics set.
 It is in the local directory and in lyrics-lab/data/conditioned.
 Notebook contains explanatory text only.
 Stores files in /tempdata subdirectory which should be ignored.

+  -master_lyrics_with_all_years_genres.csv
-  -songsbygenre.json  a dict keyed by genre and returning a list of each song_key in that genre -genresbysong.json  keyed by song_key, returns list of genres
+  -songsbygenre.json  a dict keyed by genre and returning a list of each song_key in that genre
+  -genresbysong.json  keyed by song_key, returns list of genres

 **Word_Clouds**  uses the above-mentioned dataframe to build word clouds. obtains aggregate word ferequency across years and genres, and frequencies from decade subsets and from genre subsets.
 It produces wordclouds from [the python library published by Andreas Mueller](https://github.com/amueller/word_cloud).
 They are not pretty.
 Accordingly the frequency data is stored in one json object for data partitioned by decade called "decade_word_frequency.json", and another for data partitioned by genre, "genre_word_frequency.json."